-In a way, the amount of post-game content reminded me of Song of Memories, that also had a lot of bonus stuff to work though if you’re into that kind of thing.
+In a way, the amount of post-game content reminded me of Song of Memories, which also had a lot of bonus stuff to work though if you’re into that kind of thing.

 What do I mean by that?
 There’s a guide online on how to platinum the game in under 30 minutes.
 Simply unlock the timeline and go back and click on a few things in order to trigger every trophy – making this probably a 0/10 difficulty rating for those who care.
 However, you’ll be missing out on the story, the brilliant writing, the verbally descriptive deaths and the point of actually buying a game – to play it.
 End of the day, it’s up to you what your intent is, but this game is worth so much more than being a quick platinum and touted as one – it’s brilliant.